ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 **Simulation mode**
 Would you like to see what the sample signatures provided look like for another user?
 Then simply use the integrated [simulation mode](/details/#11-simulation-mode):
 - Select the email address of any user in your system.
-- Restart Set-OutlookSignatures in a new PowerShell session, but this time with the additional parameter '`-SimulateUser a@example.com`' (replace 'a@example.com’ with the email address you selected earlier).
+- Run Set-OutlookSignatures in a new PowerShell session and add the additional parameters '`-SimulateUser a@example.com -SimulateMailboxes a@example.com`' (replace 'a@example.com’ with the email address you selected earlier).

-In your 'Documents' folder, you will now find a new subfolder called 'Outlook Signatures', which contains the signatures of the simulated user.
+Your 'Documents' folder now contains new subfolder called 'Outlook Signatures', which in turn contains the signatures of the simulated user.

 The [simulation mode](/details/#11-simulation-mode) can do much more and is therefore very well suited for testing and analysis in production environments.